Research

 Explore our research and data reports below or download our datafiles and perform your own analysis.

-Sourcebooks of Federal Sentencing Statistics
+Federal Sentencing Statistics

-You've got questions, IDA has data.
+Sourcebooks contain descriptive statistics on the application of the federal sentencing guidelines and provides selected district, circuit, and national sentencing data.
 The Interactive Data Analyzer (IDA) is an online tool that can be used to explore, filter, customize, and visualize federal sentencing data for research, policymaking, and sentencing purposes.

 Research Reports